gameflorist/dunedynasty/README.md

 ### Midi

-_Dune Dynasty_ can play music via the system MIDI output on Windows and Linux (ALSA).
+_Dune Dynasty_ can play music via the system MIDI output on Windows, macOS (Core Audio) and Linux (ALSA).

+#### Windows

+You can specify the MIDI device ID to use via the `midi_device_id` config parameter (default is `0`).
+To find out the correct device ID, you can use the tool [ListMIDI32.exe](https://www.vcode.no/VCFiles.nsf/viewByKey/ListMIDI32).

+#### Linux

 If you use [Timidity++] as an ALSA sequencer client on Linux you should start it with smaller buffer sizes to avoid the "drunk drummer" problem:

 ```txt
 timidity -iA -B 4,8